bartbutenaers/node-red-contrib-gc-trigger/README.md

 # node-red-contrib-gc-trigger
-A Node Red node to trigger a garbage collection in V8.
-That V8 is Google's Javascript engine (written in C++), that is a.o. used to run Node.js.
+A Node Red node to trigger a garbage collection in NodeJs.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):